 Don’t cut corners.
 Bookkeeping can feel like a lot of tedious work—especially if you’re trying to do it all manually.
-It can be tempting to try to find shortcuts or to skip steps like reconciling.
+Trying to find shortcuts or skip steps like reconciling can be tempting.
 Resist this temptation!
 While this might save you a little time in the short term, it can end up costing you a lot of time if you have an issue down the road and your records aren’t updated.

 Keep business and personal separate.
 We can’t overstate the importance of this.
-Trying to keep your business and personal accounts and records organized when they’re combined in one place is almost always going to make your life harder in the long run.
+Trying to keep your business and personal accounts and records organized when combined in one place will almost always make your life harder in the long run.

 Connect your bank account to your software.
 Many bookkeeping platforms enable you to tie in your bank account so that transactions are automatically recorded as they occur.
 This can save a tremendous amount of time.

 Organize transactions using IRS categories.
 The IRS has defined categories for expenses that you intend to claim as tax deductions.
 To save time and frustration during tax season, categorize your transactions using these criteria as you enter them.
 The IRS has a fantastic resource for tax-deductible expenses.

 Of course, this can be a difficult and time-consuming process for a busy business owner—that’s where software comes in.

 The best way to handle your small business bookkeeping is to use software designed specifically for this purpose.
 Trying to keep your books manually, or use a general-purpose tool like a spreadsheet, is almost always more trouble than it’s worth.